 You can order the Sony A7S III from Adorama in the US and Wex Photo Video in the UK.

 Sony A7 series = The Affordable Option

-While the A7 II was pretty decent, the A7 III is much better.
-What’s more, Sony has priced it quite aggressively for a full-frame camera at £2000/$1,998 (body only) or £2,500/$2,198 with the 28-70mm lens.
+While the A7 II was pretty decent, the Sony A7 III is much better.
+What’s more, at launch Sony priced it quite aggressively for a full-frame camera at £2000/$1,998 (body only) or £2,500/$2,198 with the 28-70mm lens.
 However, its price has fallen since launch.

 The A7 III’s full-frame sensor also has a pixel count of 24.2 million, which as well as being a popular figure, allows a good balance between detail resolution, file size and noise control.
 Add in 4K (3840 x 2160) video recording with S-Log plus a battery that has a much longer life than the A7 II’s and the Mark III looks like an easy decision.